DarkGhostHunter/Laratraits/README.md

 ### Controllers

 * `ThrottlesRequest`: A customizable request throttler.
 * `CacheKeysRequest`: Creates a digestible cache key based on a hash of the Controller Class, Request path and (optionally) the User authenticated.

+### Middleware

+* `CacheStaticResponse`: Caches (hopefully) static responses, avoiding running the controller logic, for a given time.
+* `ShareVerifiedUser`: Shares the authenticated user across all views.
+* `ValidateConsumableSignature`: Makes signed routes work only one time except on client or server errors.

 ### Service Providers